jon-jacky/Piety/editors/edsel.md

 command line by preceding it with the *!* character, for example *!dir(ed)*.

-## edsel commands ##
+## Window commands ##

-In addition to providing all the *ed* commands, *edsel* provides a few additional commands for managing windows:
+When *edsel* starts, the frame is filled by one window that shows the contents of the *main* buffer.
+This is the *current window* - the window that has the keyboard focus.
+When an *ed* command changes the current buffer, the current window updates to display the new current buffer.  *edsel* updates the current window to ensure that it always shows the *current line* (also called *dot*) in the current buffer, where text is inserted and changed.

+There are commands to add windows, delete windows, and change the current window.

 - **o2** creates a new window by spliting the current window.
+Initially both windows show the same contents.
+The upper window is the current window, where commands can change the current line, dot.
+The lower window saves the current location of dot and its cursor disappears.

+- **o** moves the focus to the next window, which becomes the new current window.
+The previous window saves its cursor location and its cursor disappears.
+The buffer displayed in the new current window becomes the new current buffer.
+The new current window restores its saved cursor location.
+This becomes the new current line, dot.

 - **o1** deletes all windows except the current window.

-- **o** moves the focus to the next window, which becomes the current window.

 By default, the *edsel* command region displays just two lines.
 This is usually not enough to show all of the output from some commands, for example *n* (list buffers).
-To change the number of lines at any time during an editing session, type a Python statement that assigns the *cmd_h* variable.
-For example, to set the region to 8 lines, type
+Use the *c* option to set more lines when you invoke *edsel* (see examples above).
+Or, to change the number command lines at any time during an editing session, type a Python statement that assigns the *cmd_h* variable.
+For example, to set the region to 12 lines, type: *!cmd_h = 12*

-this: *!cmd_h = 8*
+## Script commands ##

 When you use the *x* command to execute *ed* commands from a buffer, you can see window contents update as the commands run.
 Each command